iqm-finland/KQCircuits/docs/user_guide/gui_workflow.rst

 #. **Add the ground grid.**

    #.
-In the top menu, navigate to *Edit->KQCircuits Library->Fill with ground
+In the top menu, navigate to *KQCircuits -> Fill with ground plane grid*.
-      plane grid*.
 It may take some time to generate.
       Unhide ground grid in layers list located in the top right.